terminalcloud/tfs/README.md

 ## Contributing

-`tfs` is subject to the Cloudlabs Contributor License Agreement (CCLA).
-When you make a pull request with any proposed changes, a github bot will ask you to agree to the CCLA if you have not already.
+`tfs` is subject to the Cloudlabs Contributor Agreement (CCA).
+When you make a pull request with any proposed changes, a github bot will ask you to agree to the CCA if you have not already.

 ## License